geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-25/meeting-transcript.md

 I mean, it's pretty nice that you are cleaning up these like divs and mods stuff.
 Yeah.

 ##### **Sieds Lykles** [[00:45:10](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=2710)]
 I think I have an overview now of all the rules that are missing.
 Like I had some branch where I was doing the, I don't know, I was just printing a lot of UOPs that should simplify to the same thing.
 You can see the difference.
-And then like...
+And then like..
 I was getting pretty close to them always being the same.

 ##### **Geohot** [[00:45:42](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=2742)]
 Yeah.

 ##### **Chenyu** [[00:45:43](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=2743)]
 And I think another thing to just keep in mind is to some of these you can benchmark and some of these rules or edge cases can be, can make the code itself pretty complex.
-So if you feel that's going to be the case, then sometimes it needs your judgment code to say, okay, this is...
+So if you feel that's going to be the case, then sometimes it needs your judgment code to say, okay, this is..
 I'm just getting too complicated.
 Maybe it's not worth it.

 ##### **Geohot** [[00:46:12](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=2772)]
 Yeah.